aavzpy2023/check_task_gitlab/README.md

     Then, edit the `.env` file and add your GitLab URL and token.

 3. **Configure Projects:**
-    Create a `projects.csv` file from the template:
+    Create a `projects.csv` file inside /backend directory from the template:

     ```bash
     cp projects.csv.example projects.csv